Toyota Corolla sedan 2014-2019: pros and cons, common problems

 • Easy driving experience, comfortable ride.

-• Well-designed interior.
+• Well-designed roomy interior.

 Cons: